-Your first step towards healing is speaking with a practitioner who listens.
+The first step towards healing is speaking with a pediatric practitioner who listens.

-As children grow and develop they will likely need new devices and help learning how to use them.
-Over time you will likely build a closer relationship with your child’s prosthetist than your other care providers.
-Our caring and compassionate practitioners make patient care their first priority, within your child’s comfort levels and the education they will need using their new limb.
+It is also vitally important for your practitioner to understand your child’s developmental stages, and how they will transition into different devices as they grow.
+They will need new device training and assistance with adjustments.
+Our caring and compassionate practitioners make patient care their first priority, within your child’s comfort levels and with the education they will need to use their new limb.

 Our lead prosthetist, George spent many years with Shriners Hospital.
 The volume of patients seen in this inpatient setting established him as a specialist in all levels of prosthetic care for children and their growing needs.
 Collier practitioner George Villarruel carries a degree in psychology which is very helpful while guiding patients and their families through their care plan.